Dr Lauren White - Chartered and Clinical Psychologist

 Doctorate in Clinical Psychology (DClinPsy) University of Hertfordshire – 2014.

-I have nine years' experience working with different client groups in the NHS.
+I have over 10 years' experience working with different client groups in the NHS.
 I specialise in anxiety, panic, OCD and depression.
 I also have a special interest in the management of chronic health conditions such as chronic pain, fatigue, IBS.

 Registered / Accredited